viralplatipuss/SimpleFunctional/README.md

 If the function does not request any outputs for the previous input, and no previous outputs are processing, the application ends, as you'd expect from a typical main function.

-Note: The app is always run on the same thread, but IO handlers are called on a concurrent queue and should manage their own thread-safety.
+**Note:** The app is always run on the same thread, but IO handlers are called on a concurrent queue and should manage their own thread-safety.

-The entire application is pure functional code, using immutable, value types.
+The end result is an app written in pure functional code, using immutable, value types.
 There are no classes, reference types, or threads to deal with.
 Just a logical function with input/output.
-The immutable value type also mean that everything is by default thread-safe!
-But running something on another thread should be done using an IO handler.
+The immutable value types also mean that everything is thread-safe by default!

 **This is a very simple back-to-basics approach to writing functional software.
 This library doesn't provide any architecture for your app itself, but a simple framework so that most of your app's code can be functionally pure.
 Obviously a lot more work is required to achieve even basic functionality that comes with a lot of existing Apple libraries.
 Mainly by wrapping everything you want to use in an IOHandler to provide it in a functional way.
 However, I am attempting to use this approach to develop complex software and will open source generalized IOHandlers as I create them.**